opf/openproject/docs/installation-and-operations/misc/custom-openid-connect-providers/README.md

 Once this is done you will see an "Okta" button in the bottom area of the login form.
 Clicking on it will start the login process.

+_**Note**: This is an Enterprise Edition feature.
+If you do not see the button you will have to activate the Enterprise Edition first._